 Large intestine dysbiosis

 Read this blog about dysbiosis, and this about the GI Map to test for it.
 Hands down, you’ll be less likely to relapse if you fix colonic dysbiosis, especially if you have inflammatory bacterial overgrowth in your colon.
 This inflammation actually weakens the gate between your small intestine and large intestine, which is your ileocecal valve.
 A weak valve flops open, thus allowing colonic bacteria to backwash, or translocate, into your small intestine.
-Anti-inflammatory agents specific for the gut are useful in this case, such as this butyrate, or Epi-Integrity.
+Anti-inflammatory agents specific for the gut are useful in this case.

 In addition, small intestine bacterial overgrowth often goes with an overgrowth of undesirable yeast in your large intestine OR small intestine.
 The GI Map should pick up fungal overgrowth in your large intestine.
 In addition, a candida questionnaire is a good tool.

 Your vagus nerve is the primary way your brain communicates with your gut.
-Two things can cause the vagual nerve to lose tone and therefore lose effectiveness: inflammtion and stress.
+Two things can cause the vagal nerve to lose tone and therefore lose effectiveness: inflammation and stress.
 Classic signs of low vagal tone include reflux, SIBO, and constipation.

 To restore vagal nerve tone, see my friend’s blog here.
 In addition, you can use a tens unit at home to stimulate your vagus nerve, and acupuncture does this as well.